 7. BRIT School: On the edge of South Norwood's Selhurst is the BRIT School that produced such artists as Amy Winehouse, Katie Melua and Adele.

-8. Pubs: There are over sixteen good pubs and social clubs in South Norwood.
+8. Pubs: There are over fifteen good pubs and social clubs in South Norwood.
 See all local pubs.

 9: South Norwood Festival: South Norwood has a festival every June/July of which over five thousand people attend.
 The festival is held in the local recreation ground near Norwood Junction and supports live music, arts, children's activities and local charities: www.sncfest.org